vlaunyc/js-advanced-scope-closures-readme/README.md

   // 10
 ```

 In the code above, we use a class constructor to create different objects.
 The objects share behavior and vary in their data.
-Each item is a different `manufacturePrice`.
-The market multiplier represents the varying difference in price for different products.
-For example, we multiply our `tennisShoe` by `1.5` to accommodate for our New York market.
-In a suburban market, the marketMultiplier of our `tshirt` is `1`, or not marked up.
+Each item has a different `manufacturePrice`.
+The `marketMultiplier` represents the varying difference in price for different markets.
+For example, above our `tennisShoe` by `1.5` to accommodate for our New York and LA markets.
+In our suburban market, the `marketMultiplier` of our `tshirt` is `1`, or not marked up.

 What may be surprising is that in JavaScript, we can also create **functions** that share specific capabilities but change others.
 So just like we can create objects as little units of work, we can also create functions.